Quick Exit (ESC)

 Authority

-The power or right to give orders, make decisions or control something.
+The power or right to give orders, make decisions, or enforce rules

 Case study